Grandparents play a significant role in the development of a child. Australian law recognises grandparents rights in Australia.

 “Children have a right to spend time on a regular basis with, and communicate on a regular basis with, both their parents and other people significant to their care, welfare and development.”

-Grandparents are included among the ‘other people’ in the family who are significant to the child’s welfare and development.
+The Section defines ‘grandparents’ as ‘other people’ in the family who are significant to the child’s welfare and development.

 In cases where it is contrary to the child’s best interests to have access to their grandparents, the court might deny grandparents from visiting or maintaining contact with the grandchildren.